fugster101/fugster101.github.io/README.md

 # Additional Notes
 ## For the Marker
-Please make sure the browser is chrome with the latest update for compatibility reason chrome works bests and this website was designed and tested using chrome and its inspector feature to point out any errors and element position's and their respective styles.
+Please make sure the browser is chrome with the latest update for compatibility reason chrome works best and this website was designed and tested using chrome and its inspector feature to point out any errors and toggle element position's and their respective styles.

 I have tried to remove redundant code and resources to keep webpage request time from GitHub servers as fast as possible.
 I have also resized all images to 1080p and nothing more as I felt that would have been an optimal image size and is not too resources intensive.

-External files provided on a CDN have to contribute to the loading speed of the website.
-I am pulling various CSS files from 3rd party sources hosted on GitHub such as Fontawesome.
-Information regarding these 3rd party libraries are in the references section.
+In order to make the request faster a minified file for all my CSS and JavaScript can be provided, or using a beautifier.

 For the most part of working on this website most of the commits have been pushed to the master branch and so live website was also update, but more recently I have created a new branch to push commits to.
-The new branch "websitetestbranch" contains all the same code and markdown but acts as a testing project and so when I feel I have made major changes I will merge the branch back to the master branch.
+The new branch "websitetestbranch" contains all the same code and markdown but acts as a testing project and so when I feel I have made major changes.
+If you can see my commits history I have now merged the testing branch and master branch back together but have still kept the testing branch still active.
+This was done for experimenting with technologies features and such.

 All multimedia and images used in this website were provided by Unsplash and all authors have released their images under the Creative Commons (CC0) license.
 Future improvements to this site will use Unspalsh API and/or use the Unsplash embed website, that can randomly generate new images upon every request.
+I have now obtained a Unsplash API license by which going forward I am hoping to make use of it.

 The design thought and process regarding this website was simple.
 The idea was to create a simple CV website that showcased the normal things you would expect to see on a regular CV.
 This includes interest and hobbies, technologies I am interested in etc. The website does contain a downloadable CV that user can download if they wish to , however the document is password protected and so editing and copying on the document is not possible and is only available on the mobile version of the work.html page.